sigreen/install-kong-gw-amz-eks/README.md

 * http://simon-dev.kong-se.com (u: kong_admin p: KongRul3z!)

 10. Kong Dev Portal can be reached at `http://simon-portal.kong-se.com` once Dev Portal has been enabled via the Manager.

+11. API requests can be posted to `simon-gw.kong-se.com`.

 ## Deck commands